-The right icon appears in the Pinned column.
+The I icon is displayed in the Pinned column.
 The agent will continue to belong to this agent group no matter what, even if its Active Directory criteria change.
 It can only change groups if you move the agent manually or unpin it from the group.